 In 2015 a group of mobility and urban experts came together to inform the project and launch the competition.
 They recognised the importance of gathering the input of people who lived and worked in the area.
 The project team wanted to share their plans with the public to reduce any worries about the potential impact on traffic and use of the high street.
 It was important to create a sense of transparent engagement and involvement so the changes were understood and successful.

 In addition to sharing information, the project team also wanted to garner enthusiasm and gather new ideas to inform the competition and future design.

-Renee added, “This urban renewal project in Tallinn sets the standard for other similar smart cities projects in Europe and elsewhere.
-Using Stickyworld was our smart way of ensuring that citizens were involved from the outset, helping us to tap into their ideas and local knowledge.”
+“This urban renewal project in Tallinn sets the standard for other similar smart cities projects in Europe and elsewhere.
+Using Confers was our smart way of ensuring that citizens were involved from the outset, helping us to tap into their ideas and local knowledge.”